Hello, podcast guest!

 Wear headphones or earbuds of some kind during the call.
 This may mean you hear yourself as you talk, which can be a bit weird at first!
 But you'll quickly get used to it, and it's worth it for the improvement in sound quality.

 Wearing headphones makes your audio ‘clean’, because it stops your microphone from accidentally picking up the voices of other people on the call.
+This makes it easier for the podcast editor to work with your audio, and avoids feedback noise.

 Recording the call

 Many podcasts will handle all the recording; all you have to do is call in, chat with the hosts, and let them take care of everything.
-If so, you can skip right ahead to the bottom of the page.
+If so, you can skip right ahead to the bottom of this page.

 First, you only need to record your side of the conversation.
 Your host will take care of everything else.
 All you have to do is set up your microphone to record your own voice to an audio file.
 When the call is finished, your host will ask you to send them that file (probably using a service like Dropbox) and then they'll edit everything together so it sounds like you're having a conversation in the same room.